Guide to dividing fences

 The Environmental Planning and Assessment Act 1979 outlines whether building a fence requires development approval or not.

 Not all fences require development approval before you can build.
-Use the Electronic Housing Code system to see if you can build your fence without council permission ('exempt development').
+First refer to the NSW Planning Portal - Fences under Exempt to see if you can build your fence without council permission ('exempt development').
 If your fence is not exempt, you may be able to get development approval by applying for a Complying Development Certificate (CDC) or lodging a Development Application (DA).